 I started by thinking it’s inappropriate for me to speak, like the incomparability of black suffering at the hands of a violent racist state and society means that listening and learning and sharing the words and voices of Black people who know how it feels firsthand is the only thing of paramount importance rn.
 And reposting is great, maybe, but I’m also realizing that this inherent lack of understanding of something we’ve never been through doesn’t necessarily exclude us from also using our voices and words, speaking up and sharing our support.
 And most importantly perhaps, having conversations with other non-black people who maybe don’t see racism as systemic and who thus, in their willful blindness, are powerless to help any change, and are further thus implicitly or even explicitly acting against systemic change.
 I wrote a long ass essay, but for brevity’s sake here’s the short version:

 1.)
 Erasing the cultural contributions of black people is but one way in which this society makes it acceptable to erase them physically, and acknowledging our complicity in this daily seemingly relatively insignificant erasure is one way to start acknowledging black people’s very obviously significant and inalienable right to life first and foremost, as well as their presence in, contributions to and importance for this nation that has used and abused them for far too long.
 Appropriation is the daily acceptance of stealing culture and not acknowledging its origin in people, and I think accepting that seemingly minor act of theft very well might support other forms of theft, up to and including the theft of life.
 I know that my spiritual, artistic and even physical life has been enriched, directed, protected and even generated by black people and their culture, a fact that I have in large not made explicit or public.
-But again, regardless of a people’s contribution to our culture or to ourselves, they have a right to life, so I don’t think any of this is necessary to say, but hopefully it is a step in the direction of correcting a collective erasure that has continuously taken place and which does underly more violent tendencies towards erasure.
+But again, regardless of a people’s contribution to our culture or to ourselves, they have a right to life, so I don’t think any of this is necessary to say, but hopefully it is a step in the direction of correcting a collective erasure that has continuously taken place and which does underly or mirror more violent tendencies towards erasure.
 And insofar as the media and our society has tended towards dehumanization, hopefully it is a gesture towards humanization, directed in part at the non-black people who might not even realize how much their spiritual, artistic, emotional and even physical being depends on and benefits from the presence, gifts and lives of black people in our country.
 If we no longer want to accept state- or socially-sanctioned violence, part of what we can do is speak up about even the seemingly small acts of erasure we participate in subjecting black people to on a daily basis.